-Unless you’re looking for radical and risky growth, it’s usually a good idea to have a portfolio that’s balanced to your risk level.
+Unless you’re looking for speedy, radical growth, it’s a good idea to have a portfolio that fits your time horizon.
 For example, if you’re decades away from retirement, you can afford to invest riskier with an eye towards higher gains.
-On the other hand, if you’re just a few years from retiring, you may want to scale down your risky investments and focus on safer things.
+On the other hand, if you’re just a few years from retiring, you may want to scale down your risky investments and focus on safer securities.

-Aside from your risk tolerance, you should also make sure to diversify your assets through the market.
+Within your risk tolerance and time horizon, your assets will be diversified throughout the market.
 This means not only spreading your assets across multiple investment types, but also different market sectors.
 For example, just because your believe the healthcare industry is on the rise doesn’t mean you should put all your money there.
 By avoiding this, you can protect yourself from large market fluctuations.

 Investing in the Stock Market

 One of the first things most people will think of when they have a large pool of cash is to invest it in some of the trendiest companies.
 For instance, you may be interested in investing in Tesla, Microsoft, Apple, Google and other major companies.
 On the flip side, you might have some of your own thoughts on smaller companies that are primed for large gains in the future.

 As we state above, nothing is more important than diversification when investing in stocks.
 Pick your stock’s very carefully, and avoid putting too much of your money in one place.
 Similarly, avoid putting too much money in a specific area of the market.